ThePhD/sol2/docs/source/tutorial/getting-started.rst

 Let's get you going with Sol!
 To start, you'll need to use a lua distribution of some sort.
 Sol doesn't provide that: it only wraps the API that comes with it, so you can pick whatever distribution you like for your application.
 There are lots, but the two popular ones are `vanilla Lua`_ and speedy `LuaJIT`_ .
 We recommend vanilla Lua if you're getting started, LuaJIT if you need speed and can handle some caveats: the interface for Sol doesn't change no matter what Lua version you're using.

 After that, make sure you grab either the `single header file release`_, or just perform a clone of the `github repository here`_ and set your include paths up so that you can get at ``sol.hpp`` somehow.
+Note that we also have the latest version of the single header file with all dependencies included kept in the `repository as well`_.
 We recommend the single-header-file release, since it's easier to move around, manage and update if you commit it with some form of version control.
-If you use the github release, you *must* update submodules in order to make sure Optional is present in the repository: clone with:
+If you use the github clone method and do not point to the `single/sol/sol.hpp`_ on your include files, you *must* update submodules in order to make sure Optional is present in the repository.
+Clone with:

 >>> git clone https://github.com/ThePhD/sol2.git
 >>> git submodule update --init